 - While the stew is still simmering, heat oil in a small frying pan.
 Add the fenugreek seeds.
 Let them sizzle and when they start turning darker in colour, add the mustard seeds, asafetida, dried red chilli (tear it into 2-3 pieces) and curry leaves.
 When the mustard seeds begin to splutter, add it all to the simmering stew.
 Stir.
 Take off from the heat and serve warm on a bed of mashed potatoes, cooked rice or on its own.1 tablespoon neutral oil, ½ teaspoon fenugreek seeds, 1 teaspoons brown mustard seeds, ¼ teaspoon powdered asafetida, 5-6 curry leaves, 1 dried red chili

-- Vegetables: This recipe gives you flexibility to add a variety of vegetables.
-The general rule of thumb is to use those veggies that can hold their shape and not become mush after cooking such as carrots, potatoes and calabash.
-Some veggies that should not be used in this recipe are aubergines, bitter melon and zucchini.
+- Vegetables: This recipe gives you the flexibility to add a variety of vegetables.
+The general rule of thumb is to use those veggies that can hold their shape and not become mush after cooking such as carrots, potatoes, and calabash.
+Some veggies that should not be used in this recipe are aubergines, bitter melon, and zucchini.

-- If you do not have sweet potatoes, you regular potatoes instead.
+- If you do not have sweet potatoes, use regular potatoes instead.

 - You can use butternut squash instead of pumpkin.

-- Jaggery: I love the caramel flavour of jaggery in this recipe.
+- Jaggery: I love the caramel flavor of jaggery in this recipe.
 If you do not have jaggery with you, use the same quantity of dark brown sugar or regular white sugar.

 - Tempering: This process is a way of adding essential spices to bring out the best of this dish - both in nutrition and flavor.
 If you find it difficult to find these ingredients, or just cannot be bothered, it is absolutely ok to skip this step.
 The stew will still taste delicious!